About

 Choux au Craquelin with Salted Caramel Cream - A crispy choux pastry with a cookie crust, filled with a airy, and creamy salted caramel diplomat cream. #ChouxPastry #ChouxAuCraquelin #SaltedCaramel

-Buttery choux pastry topped with a sweet, crunchy cookie crust and filled with a melt-in-your-mouth light, creamy and airy salted caramel filling – Choux au Craquelin with Salted Caramel Cream is as delicious and fancy as it sounds!
+This Choux au Craquelin with Salted Caramel Cream features buttery choux pastry topped with a sweet, crunchy cookie crust and filled with a melt-in-your-mouth light, creamy and airy salted caramel filling!
+This is one of my favorite classic French pastries and it’s as delicious and fancy as it sounds!

 A half eaten salted caramel craquelin choux pastry bun on a black wire rack, with uneaten pastries next to it in the background.